Anxious Dog Breeds: How to Calm Dogs More Prone to Anxiety

 By the end of the study, researchers found that 72.5% of the dogs expressed anxiety-like behaviors.
 This was far higher than they expected.

 Most dogs may demonstrate one or more of these behaviors over their lifetime.
-The problem is when the behavior becomes pervasive and makes it difficult to care for the dog.
+The problem is when the behavior becomes pervasive, making it difficult to care for the dog.

 The most anxious dogs, according to the study, were: